Nagaveenas2k1/Shell-scripting/README.md

 If you're on Windows, install and run this in *Git Bash*.

 ## GitHub Authentication
-To access private repositories or avoid rate limits, use a “GitHub Personal Access Token (PAT)” with at least the repo scope.
+To access private repositories, use a “GitHub Personal Access Token (PAT)” with at least the repo scope.

-#Set Your Credentials as Environment Variables
+Set Your Credentials as Environment Variables:
-export GITHUB_USERNAME="your_github_username"
+* export GITHUB_USERNAME="your_github_username"
-export GITHUB_TOKEN="your_github_token"
+* export GITHUB_TOKEN="your_github_token"

 ## Configuration
 Open list-users.sh and update these lines: